Inference for Generative Capsule Models

 \section{Abstract}

 Capsule networks (see e.g.~\citealp{hinton2018matrix}) aim to encode knowledge and reason about the relationship between an object and its parts.
-In this paper we focus on a clean version of this problem, where data is generated from multiple geometric objects (e.g. triangles, squares) at arbitrary translations, rotations and scales, and the observed datapoints (parts) come from the corners of all objects, without any labelling of the objects.
-We specify a generative model for this data, and derive a variational algorithm for inferring the transformation of each object and the assignments of points to parts of the objects.
-Recent work by~\cite{kosiorek2019stacked} has used amortized inference via stacked capsule autoencoders (SCA) to tackle this problem---our results show that we significantly outperform them.
-We also investigate inference for this problem using a RANSAC-type algorithm.
+In this paper we specify a \emph{generative} model for such data, and derive a variational algorithm for inferring the transformation of each object and the assignments of observed parts to the objects.
+We apply this model to (i) data generated from multiple geometric objects like squares and triangles (``constellations''), and (ii) data from a parts-based model of faces.
+Recent work by~\cite{kosiorek2019stacked} has used amortized inference via stacked capsule autoencoders (SCAEs) to tackle this problem---our results show that we significantly outperform them where we can make comparisons (on the constellations data).